 Bays and Headlands

 A headland is a cliff that sticks out into the sea and is surrounded by water on three sides.
-Headlands are formed from hard rock, that is more resistant to erosion, such as limestone, chalk and granite.
+Headlands are formed from hard rock, which is more resistant to erosion, such as limestone, chalk and granite.

 Headlands form along discordant coastlines where bands of soft and hard rock outcrop at a right angle to the coastline (see image below).
-Due to the different nature of rock erosion occurs at different rates.
+Due to the different nature of rock, erosion occurs at different rates.
 Less resistant rock (e.g. boulder clay) erodes more rapidly than more resistant rock (e.g. chalk).

 The image below shows Selwicks Bay at Flamborough.

 Along the coastline of Dorset, there are concordant and discordant coastlines.
 The concordant coastline runs from west to east along the south coast.
-The discordant coastline runs from Studland Bay to Durlston Head as the geology changes from clay and sands, to chalk, to clay and sands again to limestone.
+The discordant coastline runs from Studland Bay to Durlston Head as the geology changes from clay and sands, to chalk, to clay and sands again, to limestone.